hucker/ten8t/README.md

 is reasonable to target bad code with these tools, it isn't perfect, but I know that `ten8t_function.py` and `ten8t_checker.py` are the most complicated and neglected classes given that many small and not so small features have been bolted on over time while most of the other class are the leafs in the project that are easier to apply "separation of concerns" to.
+It is safe to say most of the magic happens in these two places.

 PR's for classes and files with low scores are welcomed.